TideIllustrated - Where Alabama basketball is ranked after SDSU win

 Where Alabama basketball is ranked after SDSU win

-Alabama moved up three spots in the AP Top 25, released on Monday.
+Alabama moved into the top 10 in both the AP Poll and the USA Today Coaches Poll, released on Monday.
 However, it's the Crimson Tide's next opponent that has piqued the interest of the college basketball landscape.

 On Saturday, Alabama will travel to No. 1 Houston, who remained in the top spot, setting up another matchup with the No. 1 team in the country.